praveenkanajam/devops/Shell-Scripting/readme.md

 Mon Dec  9 18:05:03 IST 2019
 1                            clientinstall.sh  Documents     hellow                length.sh       passwordlength.sh  script1.sh

+***To see the all the functions -- declare or declare -f -- sysetem bulitin,user created declare -F
-To see the all the shell built in commmands:
+***To see the all the shell built in commmands:
 # enable | tail
 enable times
 enable trap